jetbrains-academy/gateway-to-pandas/Projects/Analyzing Compute-Optimal LLMs/Intro to LLMs/task.md

 It can also incorporate a lot of knowledge about the world, including facts, logic, reasoning abilities, and even some level of "understanding" of emotions and human experiences.

-For example, GPT-3, developed by OpenAI, is a large language model with 175 billion machine learning parameters.
+For example, GPT-3, developed by OpenAI, is a large language model with 175 billion training parameters.
 It is capable of tasks such as translation, question-answering, and even generating creative content like poems or short stories, often with surprising accuracy and coherence.
 However, it's important to remember that even large language models do not truly understand the text in the way humans do.